spamhaus/rspamd-dqs/README.md

 	# cp *.conf /etc/rspamd/local.d
 ```

 You are done!
-Just restart rspamd and you'll have the updated configuration up and running
+Just restart Rspamd and you'll have the updated configuration up and running

 ## Final recommendations

 We already said that the configuration in the VBSpam survey make use exclusively of our data, as our goal was certifying their quality and keep an eye on how we perform in the field.

 While the results are reasonably good, the malware/phishing scoring can certainly be improved through some additional actions that we recommend.